Abu-Lut/Comparo/Readme.md

 ### Inspiration

 >Comparo: An app which makes online shopping a step easier to navigate.
 Going into an e-commerce website and spending hours upon hours comparing multiple different products, their prices, specifications etc... is an arduous cycle of hesitation and deliberation which we are all too familiar with.
-With Comparo®™ say good-bye to this hassle forever !
+With Comparo say good-bye to this hassle forever !
-Comparo®™ allows you to select multiple items from every different e-commerce site, be it Amazon or Flipkart and provides you with a simple UI where you can compare all the different items in 1 place.
+Comparo allows you to select multiple items from every different e-commerce site, be it Amazon or Flipkart and provides you with a simple UI where you can compare all the different items in 1 place.
 As students, we may not be able to make an impact on a large enough scale but we hoped to make the road easier for others.
-And that is what Comparo®™ aims to do.
+And that is what Comparo aims to do.

 ----